PostHog/posthog.com/contents/blog/clickhouse-announcement.md

 There are several benefits to using ClickHouse over PostgreSQL, such as:
 * Speed: ClickHouse is orders of magnitude faster than most other databases, mainly because of how tightly it couples storage and computing power, resulting in significantly quicker query response times.
 * Cost: With more efficient use of processing power, memory, and storage (plus horizontal scaling), you can use cheaper commodity boxes versus having to scale up using specialized (read: costlier) software.
 * Migrations: Moving over from another database?
 ClickHouse lets you create materialized versions of your data thanks to its advanced engine, resulting in exponentially faster migrations between deployments.
+In future, we'll also enable you to more easily migrate between PostHog Cloud and PostHog Self Hosted as both are backed by ClickHouse now.
 * Scalability: Clickhouse features a column-based database structure, meaning that [insert more context here that explains the concept simply].
 Because of this, scaling and maintaining a ClickHouse cluster is pretty easy as long as you’re sharding, replicating, and distributing your tables correctly.
 * Deployment: Other database systems depend on a storage layer, a compute layer, and a resource scheduler (like YARN) to be deployed properly.
 ClickHouse is just one binary - meaning that [insert more context].
 As such, deployment is a breeze.
 * Documentation - [ClickHouse’s documentation](https://clickhouse.tech/docs/en/) has come a long way in the last few years, and Altinity, a company that supports the ecosystem, has excellent [documentation](https://docs.altinity.com/ available as well.